 3. Timex Ironman Classic 30 Mid-Size

-Another Timex makes a list, this time showing the Classic 30 in the mid-size.
-This watch is valued as a fan-favorite for runners and sport-watch enthusiasts alike.
-It’s designed very well emulates that, presenting itself with a very robust and durable design, yet it’s modest enough to wear outside of the workout.
+The Timex Classic 30, in the mid-size, is valued as a fan-favorite for runners and sport-watch enthusiasts alike.
+It’s a well-designed workhorse with a very robust and durable design, yet it’s modest enough to wear outside of the workout.

-This watch carries a 30-lap memory recall paired with a lap counter that records up to 99 laps, and with on the fly or split recall, you can check up on your workout almost instantly.
+This watch carries a 30-lap memory recall paired with a lap counter that records up to 99 laps, and with on-the-fly or split recall, you can check up on your workout almost instantly.
 You’ll have access to fully customized alarm settings and countdown timer.
-You can take your watch with you on your swim workouts, allowing up to 100 meters of water resistance to keep you going.
+You can take your watch with you on your swim workouts – the Classic 30 features 100 meters of water resistance.

 - Stylish and functional.